 - What courses do I need to take?

 - How do I enroll in "special approval" classes?

 - What are "cross-listed" courses?

-How to declare Women's Studies?
+How to declare WGS?

-Whether students are choosing to go into fields of study such as Business Adminisliation, Medicine, Law or Public Relations, courses in women's studies provide critical professional development.
+Whether students are choosing to go into fields of study such as Business Administration, Medicine, Law or Public Relations, courses in women's studies provide critical professional development.
 Having experience in women's studies will give you the following skills to help in a number of possible careers.

 - To teach about women and men in non-sexist ways is one of the biggest challenges faced by teachers and professors at all levels of education.

 - To understand public policy questions which revolve around assumptions about what women and men do, assumptions that are rapidly changing as men and women push for equality at home and at work.

 - To write about women's issues – from analysis of the gender gap in wages to media images of women– requires a thorough grounding in women's history, experience, and modes of expression.